an article by Neil MacQueen

 In short the answer is “NOT YET, and A Few.”

-There simply aren’t enough Bible software “apps” for grades 3 and up, -good or bad, for me to recommend that a church go out and buy a stack of iPads for their kids.
+There simply aren’t enough Bible software “apps” for grades 3 and up, -good or bad, for me to recommend a church go out and buy a stack of iPads for their kids.
 Yes, there are some interesting Bible “apps” and utilities, such as, drawing/animation tools (see below), but very little with good Bible story content, especially for older children.

 IMO: It looks sexy to do so, but the amount of good content simply isn’t there, yet, to justify buying a stack of tablets at $150 each. …unless you are seriously committed to finding the limited web content, –have somewhat low expectations for what you’ll find, –are happy with kids searching for and reading TEXT in one of the plentiful Bible apps, + have the money to burn.